ziwenzu/website/exampleSite/content/about.md

 ---
 slug: About
-title: "About"
+title: ""
 ---

 Hello!

 Ziwen Zu is a PhD student in Political Science at University of California, San Diego.
 He received a Bachelor of Management in pubic administration from Sun Yat-Sen University in 2018.
-During 2018-2020, He conducted research and completed graduate coursework at Duke University, where he obtained a Master of Arts in political science.
+During 2018-2020, He conducted research and obtained a Master of Arts in political science at Duke University.
 He is currently a research associate at 21 Century China Center at UCSD.

-Ziwen Zu's research tries to understand the formal and informal political institutions in nondemocracies, with a particular focus on China.
-He is interested in how do political institutions (e.g., judicial system, bureaucracy, political cycles) affect political elites and the general social welfare.
+Ziwen Zu's research agenda includes

+* Judicial politics, Law and society, Chinese politics, Distributive politics, E-government
+* Network analysis, Text-as-data, Causal inference.